duckduckgo/duckduckgo-documentation/duckduckhack/testing/advanced_testing.md

 done_testing;
 ```

-**Step 2.** &nbsp;Test your plugin programmatically.
+## Test your Instant Answer

-Run your plugin test file like this:
+Run your instant answer test file like this:

 ```txt
 perl -Ilib t/Chars.t